alyssa-rose/COMP-116-Final-Project/README.md

 DROPSHOT
 ========
-DROPSHOT is the dropper used by APT33 to install both SHAPESHIFT (wiper malware) and TURNEDUP (backdoor).
+DROPSHOT is the two-stage dropper used by APT33 to install both SHAPESHIFT (wiper malware) and TURNEDUP (backdoor).
 APT33 is the only group known to use DROPSHOT.
 The code included is a proof of concept of how DROPSHOT was written, using references: